Witnesses describe a coordinated attack

 “The site is secure and the occupants (of the mosque) were evacuated.
 The investigation continues.”
 Police are not ruling out the existence of accomplices.

-“Please wait for preliminary results (of the investigation) before circulating rumors,” it says.
-“The situation is very critical.
-May Allah give us endurance.”
+“Please wait for preliminary result (of the investigation) before circulating rumors,” the Quebec Islamic Cultural Center said on Facebook.
+“The situation is very critical.”

 Another post showed the center’s gratitude for the “hundreds of messages of compassion coming from all over.”